PHOTO & VIDEO GUIDELINES

 Situate the camera so it is at the horse’s chest height, ensuring it is level and secure before pressing record.
 If handheld, do not move the camera excessively.

-Walk & Trot a Triangle Pattern
+Walk & Trot Patterns

 NOTE: The use of aids such as a stick-and-string, lunge whip, carriage whip and sack-on-a-stick are permitted to encourage horses to trot.
 Absolutely NO hitting, slapping or whipping with a hand, lead rope or whip.
 If an aid appears to make physical contact an animal, it will be deemed abuse, the application will be halted and the applicant’s Membership suspended until the Board of Directors reviews the video in question and additional evidence, interviews the applicant and votes to reinstate or revoke Membership.
 If Membership is reinstated, the application will be restarted.